SAP Open Connectors gives you easy access to our connectors, common resources, formulas, and APIs.

-The Common Resources Catalog page shows your common resources and the prebuilt resources available to you.
-When you're ready to define your own common resource and map it to one of your API providers, go to Defining common resource & Transformations.
+The Common Objects Catalog page shows your common resources and the prebuilt resources available to you.
+When you're ready to define your own common object and map it to one of your API providers, go to Defining common object & Transformations.

-View the Common Resources that you already set up.
+View the Common Objects that you already set up.

 See the prebuilt resources that we've already set up based on common use cases.
 Clone and customize these resources to make them your own.